0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonAccessControlUpgradeable.md

 Grants `role` to `account`.

-If `account` had not been already granted `role`, emits a `RoleGranted` event.
+Emits a `RoleGranted`event if `account` had not been already granted `role`.
 Note that unlike `grantRole`, this function doesn't perform any checks on the calling account.

 May emit a `RoleGranted` event.